phamtrungkien8904/Quantum-Mechanics/README.md

 # Quantum-Mechanics
-A small and generalized Python repository that simulates several 1D quantum system using the finite-difference method (FDM) and linear algebra to compute eigenvalues and eigenvectors of the time-independent Schrödinger equation.
+A small and generalized Python repository that simulates several 1D quantum systems with arbitrary potential distribution and initial wave function using the finite-difference method (FDM) and linear algebra to compute eigenvalues and eigenvectors of the time-independent Schrödinger equation.

-# Quantum-Mechanics

-Simulate 1D quantum systems using the finite-difference method and linear algebra to solve for eigenvalues (energies) and eigenvectors (stationary states).

 ## Included scripts